Death toll rises, rescues dwindle in earthquake aftermath

 Associated Press

-KAHRAMANMARAS, Turkey (AP) — A teenager was pulled largely unscathed from beneath the rubble of a collapsed building in the Turkish city of Gaziantep early Friday, but four days after a catastrophic earthquake killed more than 20,000 the possibility of finding more survivors was rapidly shrinking.
+KAHRAMANMARAS, Turkey (AP) — Relatives celebrated as rescuers pulled a teenager from beneath the rubble of a collapsed building in Turkey largely unscathed early Friday, but four days after a catastrophic earthquake killed more than 20,000 hope that many more survivors will be found is running out.

 The 7.8 magnitude earthquake hit the border region between Turkey and Syria, an area home to more than 13.5 million people, early Monday morning.
 With morgues and cemeteries overwhelmed, bodies lay wrapped in blankets, rugs and tarps in the streets of some cities.